 3. Word Puzzles

-Word puzzles like crosswords can help with memory retention.
+Word games for seniors, like crosswords, can help with memory retention.
 The challenge of a puzzle helps the brain form and maintain connections.
 In fact, crossword puzzles involve the left and the right side of the brain.
-They also invoke logical reasoning.
+Word games for seniors also invoke logical reasoning.
 Crossword puzzles also help seniors learn new words and recall vocabulary terms.